abilandz/NAT3054/Lecture_4/remote.md

 ftp://ftp.cwru.edu/pub/bash/bash-5.2.tar.gz
 ftp://ftp.gnu.org/pub/gnu/bash/bash-5.2.tar.gz

-We can proceed as follows: TBI 20251006 embellish the text here
+To download directly the source code only of this particular **Bash** version 5.2, we can proceed as follows:

 ```bash
 # Connect: